adamzvolanek/DevRackDocs/sonarr.md

 ### Series --> Library Import

 Select the 'Start Import' button, select the `media\tv` directory, and press Ok.
 Allow time for the tv shows to be imported and managed.

+## Automated

+Configuration file to be generated from 'blank' sonarr install and imported during compose or a part of local stack directory.

+In-Work: Use of [Recyclarr](./recyclarr) to create default deployable configuration for both sonarr and radarr.